Leonardo di ser Piero da Vinci (Vinci,

 the Virgin fact emerges from a dark room contrast with the distant and

-fantastic landscape that appears two-light windows in the background.
+fantastic landscape that appears two-light windows

 In 1474 to 1478 was the portrait of a woman in Washington, identified with